Active Learning of Fractional-Order Viscoelastic Model Parameters for Realistic Haptic Rendering: Results

+The classification data of \textit{Model Validation} session were first analyzed by recoding the ordinal responses into a binary outcome, with \emph{close} coded as~1 and \emph{not close} coded as~0, where the latter combined the \emph{similar} and \emph{different} responses.
+A binary logit model was fitted to test whether the \emph{best} parameter set was more likely to be classified as \emph{close} to the reference.
+The results in Table~\ref{Table:3} indicate that the \emph{best} parameter set was significantly more likely to be classified as \emph{close}.

-To analyze how the tested parameters influenced participants' ordinal classification judgments, an ordered logistic regression model was fitted.
-The participants' categorical evaluations were selected as the response variable, which were ordered as \textit{close~=~1}, \textit{similar~=~2}, and \textit{different~=~3} for the analysis.
-The model evaluates how each parameter set shifts the probability of a response toward higher or lower categories on this ordinal scale.
-The \textit{mid} parameter set was treated as a reference level and served as the baseline of the comparisons.
-Accordingly, a negative coefficient indicates that a parameter set increases the likelihood of perceiving the rendering as \emph{close} to the reference, while a positive coefficient indicates a higher likelihood of evaluating the rendering as \emph{different}.
+To further analyze the ordinal classification judgments, an ordered logistic regression model was fitted using the original ordered responses, coded as \emph{close} = 1, \emph{similar} = 2, and \emph{different} = 3.
+The \emph{mid} parameter set was used as the reference level; therefore, a negative coefficient indicates a shift toward the \emph{close} category, whereas a positive coefficient indicates a shift toward the \emph{different} category.
+The results in Table~\ref{Table:4} show that the \emph{best} and \emph{worst} parameter sets were significantly differentiated from the \emph{mid} set in the expected directions.

-Table~\ref{Table:4} presents the results of this statistical analysis when the \emph{mid} parameter set was used as the reference level.
-During both statistical analyses, cluster-robust standard errors were used for the statistical dependency within participants' evaluations, as the validation data consists of repeated measures.
+The \textit{Aggregate-Best Validation} session tested whether the population-level aggregate-best parameter set remained favorable when directly compared with individually optimized best parameter sets.
+For the memory-foam reference, the aggregate-best rendering was preferred in 72.7\% of the pairwise comparisons against individually optimized best renderings.

+The pairwise preference data from the \textit{Aggregate-Best Validation} session were analyzed using another binary logit model, in which preferences for the aggregate-best and individual-bests were coded as~1 and~0, respectively.
+The results in Table~\ref{Table:5} indicate that the aggregate-best rendering was preferred significantly more often than the individually optimized~ones.

+In all statistical analyses, cluster-robust standard errors were used to account for repeated responses within participants; for the aggregate-best analysis, two-way cluster-robust standard errors were used to account for repeated evaluations within participants and repeated use of the same individual-best parameter sets across participants.